INTERTIDAL CYMBAL WORKS

 In 2015 I returned to the drums that were my first introduction to percussion in middle school — a four-piece Pearl drum kit and cymbals.
 Over a week, I explored how these drums and cymbals responded in a natural environment, particularly the Bay of Fundy.
 The Bay of Fundy embodies rhythm with its extreme tides and the daily erosion of landscape.
 There, I took a floor tom into the ocean, playing it as it filled with water; I rolled a cymbal down the beach, leaving a wave-like pattern in the sand; and I created a wind whistle out of two stacked cymbals.

 In these brief experiments, I began to see the drums as subjects containing a myriad of possibilities when in direct relation to landscape, not just as sounding objects to be used in a specific configuration.
 Their mere materiality – something that rolls, floats, contains, erodes – gives rise to a whole world of possibility in terms of sound that responds to the natural world.
 Drums can be employed to frame how we listen to the landscape.

-In the week I spent on the Bay of Fundy last year, I witnessed the potential of land-responsive composition and sound works using kit drums and cymbals.
-I intend to return to this research in 2017.
+I have witnessed the potential of land-responsive composition and sound works using kit drums and cymbals, and I'm diving deeper into this work in 2017 and 2018.